Dylan Marron: Early life

-Marron was born May 31, 1988 in Caracas, Venezuela, where he grew up.
+Marron was born May 31, 1988, in Caracas, Venezuela.

 Career

 Acting

 On Welcome to Night Vale, Marron plays Carlos the scientist, who is the main character's crush and later husband.
 Marron joined the podcast in 2013 and has appeared regularly since then, and has also featured in all the live shows.
 Prior to Marron's casting, Carlos was played by Jeffrey Cranor, one of the show's writers.
 Cranor stepped down from playing the role because, as a white man who is not an actor, he wanted to avoid standing in the way of a talented Latino actor playing a major role in his show.
 The Night Vale team and Marron knew each other via the Neo-Futurists, and Marron was a fan of the show before he was asked to play Carlos.
 His casting was well-received among fans of the show.
 Marron has spoken about the importance of Night Vale in showing that there is a large audience for media with a diverse and non-straight cast.
 In the show, Carlos is described as having "perfect hair," which Marron, who has curly, "gravity-defying" hair argues helps to redefine the racial politics of hair.

 Marron played Ari in Whatever.
 This.
 Is., a Kickstarter-funded web series about working in reality television that aired during 2013.
 In the show, Marron plays a young production assistant with a terrible job.
-Of the role, Marron says, "I love seeing an out gay character who hasn’t figured it all out. … Ari not only feels flawed, but also a bit like he’s still under construction."
+Of the role, Marron says, "I love seeing an out gay character who hasn't figured it all out. ...
+Ari not only feels flawed, but also a bit like he's still under construction."
 The show takes a nuanced approach to gay-relevant themes, including racism in the gay community.
 Marron brought his experience as a Neo-Futurist to the role.
 In the Neo-Futurists, performers take the stage as themselves.
-Marron describes playing Ari with authenticity: "When you’re playing a character like that you just have to access what is true for them and if you want to apply that in the Neo-Futuristic way that I have begun to think about character is that you can’t help but bring yourself into every role that you have."
+Marron describes playing Ari with authenticity: "When you're playing a character like that you just have to access what is true for them and if you want to apply that in the Neo-Futuristic way that I have begun to think about character is that you can't help but bring yourself into every role that you have."

 With Jo Firestone, Marron wrote, performed in, and directed Ridgefield Middle School Talent Nite, a two-person show about a middle school talent show, in which each performer played several roles.
 The show received a Capital Fringe Festival Director's Award in 2010.